FinnArundel/codewordsRMIT/README.md

 <img src="homepage.gif">

-## Welcome to Finn's Studio Knowledge Object for codeWords 2020.
+## Welcome to Finn's SKO for codeWords 2020.

 SKO is seperated into weekly recaps / reflections.
 Click "Next Week" at the bottom of each page to move to the next entry.